March 3, 2025

 You can also comb through your competitors' social media profiles and look at the response and views your competition is getting for their ads.
 Learn from their mistakes, borrow from their successes, and find the gaps in the market you can fill.

-Step 2: Brainstorm ideas
+Step 2: Brainstorm Commercial Ideas

 After you know what people want, you need to figure out the best way to explain how you can deliver it.